kodersky/books/README.md

 It is hard to rank a book as this is a very subjective topic.
 Depending on the mood, place, and sometimes age.

+Max score: 5 :beer:

+If you found it useful please give a star :)

+---

 ## Looking for Alaska by John Green :beer: :beer: :beer: :beer:

 I don't know why I read this book.
 Maybe I wanted something like Catcher In The Rye?
 It was not exactly the same...
 The book is very light and fast to read.
 More for teenagers.
 But it was still a fun read - and I am not so young.

 The blowjob scene was really unnecessary.

 ## SPIN by Robert Charles Wilson :beer: :beer: :beer: :beer: